More About the Children of Noisy Village

 More About the Children of Noisy Village (Mer om oss barn i Bullerbyn) is a Swedish film which was released to cinemas in Sweden on 5 September 1987, directed by Lasse Hallström, based on the books about The Six Bullerby Children by Astrid Lindgren.

 It is a sequel to The Children of Noisy Village which premiered the year before.
-The two filmed were then reworked into a seven-episode television series that was broadcast in 1989.
+Both films were later reworked into a seven-episode television series that was broadcast in 1989.